-If you are an owner occupier or in a shared ownership scheme, Universal Credit may help with mortgages and/or other loans secured on the property you live in.
+If you are an owner occupier or in a shared ownership scheme, Universal Credit may help with the interest on a mortgage and/or other loan secured on the property you live in.
 This is called Support for Mortgage Interest (SMI), and is paid as part of the Housing element.

 You may receive SMI if you and/or your partner:

 SMI, if payable, will take account of the balance outstanding on the mortgage and/or other loans secured on your property.
 A standard interest rate is used to work out the amount you may get, not your actual interest rate.
 This is currently 2.61%.